cicero78M/Cicero_V2/docs/user_role_deactivation.md

 ## Bulk deletion requests (`clientrequest` menu)

-- Each entry determines a target role when a user has multiple roles (prefers the primary/flag role).
-- The helper removes just that role; users stay active if other roles remain.
+- When a user has multiple active roles, the bulk flow now pauses and asks the operator to pick one before applying the change.
+The menu uses two steps: `bulkStatus_chooseRole` sends the prompt, and `bulkStatus_applySelection` processes the reply.
+- Prompt template:
+  `User <NAMA/NRP> memiliki lebih dari satu role aktif.
+NRP/NIP: <NRP> ...
+Pilih role yang akan dihapus: 1. <role> ...
+Balas angka sesuai pilihan atau ketik *batal* untuk membatalkan proses.`
-- WhatsApp numbers are cleared only when the resulting user status becomes `false`.
+- After a role is chosen, `deactivateRoleOrUser` runs for that role.
+WhatsApp numbers are cleared only when the resulting user status becomes `false`.
-- The summary message includes the role that was removed and the final status per entry.
+- The final summary lists the chosen role (if any) and whether the user remains aktif or becomes nonaktif per entry.

 ## REST: `DELETE /users/:id`